andrewbaxter/genemichaels/readme.md

 2. If it doesn't, it's split by `;` and `,` since those are usually separators, then the above is tried for each chunk.
 3. Otherwise each token in the macro is concatenated with spaces (with a couple other per-case tweaks)

+Formatting end user use of macros is prioritized over formatting `macro_rules`, since macros are used more than they're defined.
+Most macros look like normalish Rust syntax so many of the normal formatting rules can be used.

 ## Q&A

 See [this Reddit post](https://www.reddit.com/r/rust/comments/zo54gj/gene_michaels_alternative_rust_code_formatter/) for many questions and answers.

+For other questions or bug reports, etc. please use issues and/or discussions here.